 - Social Model.
 Sometimes referred to as “sober living,” social model homes will offer peer counseling, support, and appropriate role models for recovery, but there will be no formalized, professional treatment provided for residents.
 These services will be sought outside of the home 6.

-Outpatient Treatment.
+Outpatient Care.
 Similar to their inpatient or residential counterparts, outpatient services vary in frequency, intensity, and duration.
-The commonality is that these services allow the individual to leave the treatment location and return to their home, unlike inpatient programs 3,4.
+The commonality is that these services allow the individual to leave the care location and return to their home, unlike inpatient programs 3,4.

 - Standard.
-Standard outpatient treatment approaches may involve meeting at a treatment location, or at a substance abuse therapist’s office once or twice per week 5.
+Standard outpatient treatment approaches may involve meeting at a care location, or at a substance abuse therapist’s office once or twice per week 5.

 - Case/Care Management.
 A case/care manager provides support and assistance to the individual in the process of coordinating and receiving other services.
 They can help those in recovery secure housing, employment, and medical care while building social skills in the community 6.

-- Recovery Support Services.
-Though recovery support services are not a replacement for other formalized treatments, this treatment category can help reinforce and maintain improvements made by the individual through the sharing of their experiences with others 5.
+Recovery Support Services.
+Though recovery support services are not a replacement for other formalized treatments, this category of carecan help reinforce and maintain improvements made by the individual through the sharing of their experiences with others 5.

 - Peer Recovery Support.
 These services will be similar to those provided by a case/care manager and include transportation and education.
 One difference is that these non-clinical services are provided by a peer, someone engaged in their own recovery 2.